 Ella used county and city buses including Kitsap Transit, Jefferson Transit, Clallam Transit, Grays Harbor Transit, Intercity Transit, and Sound Transit for her loop around the Olympic Peninsula that started and ended in Seattle, Washington.
 By focusing on what she termed, "slow travel", she had an amazing trip using public transit and touring Olympic National Park with Experience Olympic while she was staying in Port Angeles.

 Olympic National Park Using Public Transit

-The Olympic National Park Transit Guide (scroll down to the second page) includes timetables for public transit routes to Lake Crescent (Clallam Transit # 14 bus from Port Angeles or Forks), Neah Bay (Clallam Transit #16 bus from Forks), La Push (Clallam Transit #15 from Forks or the Quileute Community Shuttle from Forks), Kalaloch - pronounced Clay-Lock - (Jefferson Transit's Olympic Connection from Forks), and Lake Quinault (Grays Harbor #60 from the end of the Olympic Connection route).
-The timetables are outdated so use the map of the Olympic Peninsula and color-coded bus routes for trip ideas only.
+The Olympic National Park can be accessed by public transit routes to Lake Crescent (Clallam Transit # 14 bus from Port Angeles or Forks), Neah Bay (Clallam Transit #16 bus from Forks), La Push (Clallam Transit #15 from Forks or the Quileute Community Shuttle from Forks), Kalaloch - pronounced Clay-Lock - (Jefferson Transit's Olympic Connection from Forks), and Lake Quinault (Grays Harbor #60 from the end of the Olympic Connection route).

 There are various ways to use Clallam Transit for an Olympic National Park hiking adventure or a Olympic National Park biking adventure, along with other ideas for things to do from Port Angeles that involve both Olympic National Park and other points of interest on the Olympic Peninsula.